 While there are many different types of rental car insurance, it doesn’t cover everything.
 For example, you wouldn’t use this type of policy to be reimbursed for the cost of renting a car while your normal vehicle is being repaired as part of a claim.
 In that instance, you would use what’s known as “rental car reimbursement coverage,” another option which is included under most typical auto insurance policies.

-At the end of the day, getting coverage from the rental car company, whether it’s as a standalone policy or an addition to your existing car insurance, may be worth it if you aren’t covered or if you only have minimal coverage.
-While no one likes to think about, accidents do happen.
-If you don’t have coverage or if the cost of the accident exceeds your policy limits, you could get stuck paying a huge bill out-of-pocket.
+While no one likes to think about it, accidents do happen.
+If you don’t have coverage or the cost of the accident exceeds your policy limits, you could get stuck paying a huge bill out-of-pocket.

 Which insurance providers offer rental car insurance?

-The good news is that most major car insurance providers including State Farm, Allstate, Geico and Farmers all offer the option to have some type of rental car insurance coverage included in their regular car insurance policies.
-With that, if you’re covered, it comes at no additional cost beyond what you’re already paying for your monthly premium.
+Getting rental car insurance coverage is pretty easy because most major car insurance providers offer it.
+State Farm, Allstate, Geico and Farmers all offer the option to have some type of rental car insurance coverage included in their regular car insurance policies.
+If you’re covered, it comes at no additional cost beyond what you’re already paying for your monthly premium.

-As stated above, your car insurance policy may offer similar coverage to the loss-and-damage waiver, the supplemental liability protection, and/or the personal accident protection.
+As stated above, your car insurance policy may offer similar coverage to the loss-and-damage waiver, the supplemental liability protection or the personal accident protection.
 However, not all car insurance policies are created equal and, as such, not all policies include rental car insurance.
 It usually comes along with comprehensive and collision policies or supplemental protections with higher coverage limits.

 Frequently asked questions